sadmankiba/bendability/docs/Boundaries.md

 2. PMs in general, have a preference for higher bendability.
 This preference is more visible in PMoB but not in PMwBs.
 In majority chromosomes (about 3 out of 5) including actual chr V, PMwBs showed a preference for rigidity.

 Param 2
-1. Bndrs, prmtr bndrs similar bell-curve distrib.
-Non-prm bndrs are significantly more rigid distributed.
-Probably because of short len (100 bp).
+1. Bndrs and prmtr bndrs both show more distrib towards higher C0, stretched bell curve.
+Non-prm bndrs do not show such skewness, rather even distributed, similar to genes, maybe not bndrs at all.
+Bndrs are short len (100 bp).
 2. PMoB and PM similar distrib.
-PMwB are more bendable as they have significantly more distrib in avg and less in rigid in comparison.
+PMwB are much more bendable in comparison and than genes.
 Probably because high width (500 bp).
 3. Number: With Bndry(res=200bp, score_perc=0.5) Prm bndrs - 42, Nonprm bndrs - 25, Prm w/ bndrs - 54, Prm w/o bndrs - 196

 #### Findings
-1. Maybe boundaries have a very rigid region for 100bp flanked by very bendable region for 200bp.
+1. Maybe boundaries have a rigid region for 50-100bp flanked by very bendable region for >200bp.

-#### Future Directions
-1. Compare with gene

 ## C2.
 Miscellaneous